Vietnam seeks information from Iran about seized oil tanker

 The video appeared to show Iranian Guard troops pointing uncovered deck-mounted machine guns at the USS The Sullivans, an Arleigh Burke-class guided missile destroyer.
 Photos released by the U.S. military show The Sullivans recently in the Arabian Sea near the Gulf of Oman.

-A shipping database showed the Southys’ last registered owner as OPEC Petrol Transportation Co., a firm with a Hanoi address.
-On Thursday, a worker at the office acknowledged an incident involving the Southys but referred questions to another employee who wasn’t there.
+A shipping database showed the Sothys’ last registered owner as OPEC Petrol Transportation Co., a firm with a Hanoi address.
+On Thursday, a worker at the office acknowledged an incident involving the Sothys but referred questions to another employee who wasn’t there.
 That employee did not immediately return a request for comment.

-However, the Southys had been on the radar of United Against a Nuclear Iran, a New York-based advocacy group long suspicious of the Islamic Republic.
+However, the Sothys had been on the radar of United Against a Nuclear Iran, a New York-based advocacy group long suspicious of the Islamic Republic.
 In a letter dated Oct.
-11 addressed to the Vietnam Maritime Administration, the group said its analysis of satellite photos showed the Southys received a ship-to-ship transfer of oil in June from an oil tanker called the Oman Pride.
+11 addressed to the Vietnam Maritime Administration, the group said its analysis of satellite photos showed the Sothys received a ship-to-ship transfer of oil in June from an oil tanker called the Oman Pride.

 The U.S. Treasury identified the Oman Pride in August as being used to transport Iranian oil as part of a smuggling scheme to enrich the Guard’s expeditionary Quds Force.
 That Iranian oil ends up being sold into East Asia, the Treasury alleged, without identifying a specific country.